How to Make Money as An Artist

 Each audience you have must be identified and marketed to specifically.
 You must identify ALL your audiences and ask these questions: Who are they?
 What do they want to buy?
 How do you add value to their lives?
 These are the important questions you must answer to market to them well.

 There you have it, the four action steps for how to make money as an artist.
 These four steps are the building blocks for your creative career but alas you and I both know there is so much more to take a creative career to the next level!

 The good news?
 I got you friend- I created a whole course to take both emerging and veteran artists through a 12 week live, and in person career building and mentoring program, where we dive deep into these topics and so much more to take your career to the next level.
-AND I just opened my FREE Catalyst Masterclass to share my 3 career transforming principles and open the enrollment to my upcoming 12-week Catalyst Online Course.
+AND I just opened my FREE Art & Entrepreneurship Summit to share my 3 career transforming principles and open the enrollment to my upcoming 12-week Catalyst Online Course.

 Let us know your thoughts, comments and ask questions in the comments below, we look forward to hearing from you!

 Copyright © 2021 Joel & Michelle Pelsue.
 All Rights Reserved.
 Used with Permission.